acdcjunior/acdcjunior.github.io/_posts/2016-04-29-angular2-template-inside-expressions-deprecated-use-let-instead.md

 ---
 layout: single
 title: 'angular 2 - Template parse warnings: "#" inside of expressions is deprecated.
 Use "let" instead! (ngFor)'
+description: "woot"
 category: angular2
 tags: [angular2, angular]
+comments: true
+header:
+  teaser: picture-38.jpg
 lang: 'en'
-comments: true
-share: true
-mathjax: false
-imagefeature: picture-38.jpg
-published: true
 ---

 So you get on your console some warnings: